The gardening love story that began in Cool Flowers and continues…

-Excerpts from my book Cool Flowers:
+Excerpts from Cool Flowers:

 My journey to flower farming reads almost like a gardening love story.
 Growing flowers and living what I consider “the good life” of faith, family, and farming leaves little on my want list.
 It all started because I got the guy and he came with a big garden.
 Actually, it was far more than a just a garden — it was a family homestead that also came with a strong tradition and history of gardening.
 I was totally smitten from the start by him and this way of life.

 …While exploring my newfound hobby of gardening, I met Steve and asked him out.
 My interest in him at this point was based solely on his good looks and a friends suggestion that he was a good one.
 Little did I know the treasure I would find in both him and his garden